plenoptic-org/plenoptic/docs/developers/synthesis.md

 Functions that show images or videos should be called `display_X`, whereas those that show numbers as a scatter plot, line plot, etc. should be called `plot_X`.
 These must be axes-level matplotlib functions: they must accept an axis as an optional argument named `ax`, which will contain the plot.
 If no `ax` is supplied, `matplotlib.pyplot.gca` must be used to create / grab the axis.
 If a multi-axis figure is called for (e.g., to display the synthesis output and plot the loss), a function named `plot_synthesis_status` <!-- skip-lint --> should be created.
 This must have an optional `fig` argument, creating a figure if none is supplied.
 See {func}`~plenoptic.synthesize.metamer.plot_synthesis_status` for an example.
 If possible, this plot should be able to be animated to show progress over time.
 See {func}`~plenoptic.synthesize.metamer.plot_synthesis_status` for an example.

-See our {doc}`/tutorials/advanced/Display` notebook for description and examples of the included plotting and display code.
+See our [](display-nb) notebook for description and examples of the included plotting and display code.

 ## Optimized synthesis